What are those gross foot peels?

-Probably not, but if you’re walking the red carpet you probably don’t want everyone focusing on your ugly feet.
-And it probably is not a turn on when you are crawling into bed for a night of passion with your new boyfriend and your feet are catching on his duvet.
+Probably not, but if you’re walking the red carpet, you probably don’t want everyone focusing on your ugly feet.
+And it probably is not a turn on when you are crawling into bed for a night of passion with your new boyfriend, and your feet are catching on his duvet.

 How it works:

-“If you’ve tried a foot peel, you’ll know that it takes a few days or even a week before the peeling actually happens (and when it does, it’s a little frightening how much skin there is).
+“if you’ve tried a foot peel, you’ll know that it takes a few days or even a week before the peeling actually happens (and when it does, it’s a little frightening how much skin there is).
 That’s the way that chemical exfoliation works – it takes a little while for the dead layers to break down enough to detach from the layers underneath, unlike the instant gratification you get from physical exfoliation.”

-Why everyone loves them.
+Why everyone loves them?

 Is it really that easy?

-So you’ve stumbled on this video.
-You look at the foot in the video and then your own feet and wonder how hard could it be to do one of those gross foot peels.
+So, you’ve stumbled on this video.
+You look at the foot in the video and then your own feet and wonder how hard it could be to do one of those gross foot peels.

-LEXI NOVAK, BEAUTY EDITOR explains: Here’s how it went down: I showered to soften my skin, slipped into the booties, taped them in place (tape is included), put socks on over them for a snug fit, turned on Shark Tank, and waited one hour.
+Lexi Novak, beauty editor explains: “here’s how it went down: I showered to soften my skin, slipped into the booties, taped them in place (tape is included), put socks on over them for a snug fit, turned on shark tank, and waited one hour.
 Then I washed the solution off with soap and went to bed to dream of callus-free feet.
-By day five the peeling began, and continued for about two weeks.
+By day five the peeling began and continued for about two weeks.
 This is the disgusting-but-satisfying part: I was literally pulling back sheets of dead skin.
-It was grotesque, but also strangely addictive.
+It was grotesque, but also strangely addictive.”